 For some people at high risk of small intestine cancer because of certain inherited syndromes, surgery might be an option to lower risk.
 For example, people with familial adenomatous polyposis (FAP) can have a very high risk of small intestine cancer starting in the duodenum (the first part of the small intestine).
 If a person has many duodenal polyps (growths), doctors may suggest surgery to remove the duodenum before cancer can develop.

-The procedure most often used is called a pancreaticoduodenectomy, a major operation that removes the duodenum, part of the pancreas, the gallbladder, the common bile duct, and part of the stomach.
-This surgery is most often done in patients with FAP who have many polyps in the duodenum and so are at a high risk of getting duodenal cancer.
-This procedure is discussed in more detail in Surgery for Small Intestine Adenocarcinoma.
+The procedure most often used is called a pancreaticoduodenectomy (or Whipple procedure).
+This is a complex operation that removes the duodenum, part of the pancreas, the gallbladder, the common bile duct, and part of the stomach.
+It can have major side effects, so it’s important to understand the possible pros and cons before having this type of surgery.
+This procedure is discussed in more detail in Surgery for Small Intestine Cancer (Adenocarcinoma).